background image for GxP Lifeline

 • Prepare as much as possible – Try to fully understand what’s involved with the de novo pathway, what to expect with the review process, and why it’s the best route for your device instead of a 510(k).
 For example, when a device has a substantial equivalent, there is an underlying assumption of safety and efficacy – that’s not the case with new devices.
 Make sure you do a full risk assessment and have confidence in your mitigation strategy.

-Overall, for the right device and technology, the de novo pathway is faster and easier than a 510(k).
+Overall, for the right device and technology, the de novo pathway is faster and easier than a 510(k) submission.
 The process still has challenges, but it encourages innovation.
 Advancing technology is creating more opportunities to carve out niches and fulfill unmet needs in health care.
 The key to a successful de novo is to not just follow the guidelines, but be mindful of your efforts and take advantage of the FDA’s willingness to assist you.

 2019-bl-author-david-jensen